-- Monitor, evaluate, and update the HMP within a five-year period - · Devise the process that participating jurisdictions could use to incorporate plan recommendations into local plans and capital improvements programs - Ensure continued public involvementihe ongoing mitigation planning process
+- Monitor, evaluate, and update the HMP within a five-year period - · Devise the process that participating jurisdictions could use to incorporate plan recommendations into local plans and capital improvements programs - Ensure continued public involvement the ongoing mitigation planning process

-Coordinate regional resources and personnel to collate the most up-to-date information on natural hazard impacts and mitigation strategies municipalities within the each of those counties.
+- Coordinate regional resources and personnel to collate the most up-to-date information on natural hazard impacts and mitigation strategies - Utilize state-of-the-art scientific techniques to analyze natural hazard risk and impacts. - Provide an easy to read document that supports evidence-based planning and decision making Jurisdictions covered by the HMP include the counties of Fairfield, Lexington, Newberry and Richland along with the municipalities within the each of those counties.
 This assessment will focus on the portion of the HMP that provides the hazard and vulnerability information for Lexington County.